Waziup/learning-center-content/content/en/solutions/automatic_irrigation/guide.md

 ![Sensor Wiring](./media/waziACT_soil.jpg)

+NOTE: we are powering the soil moisture sensor for **pin D6**.
+Each digital pin can with stand **40mA** max current draw.
+The soil moisture sensor is rated for **35mA**.

 Module interface:
-1. VCC: Connect to the 5v pole of the Arduino
+1. VCC: Connect to the D6 pin of the WaziACT
-2. GND: Connect to the GND pole of the Arduino
+2. GND: Connect to the GND pin of the WaziACT
-3. IN: Connect to Arduino analog pin A0
+3. IN: Connect to the WaziACT analog pin A6

 Code Sample
 -----------